IfDTUlm/CGM_Performance_Assessment/CG-DIVA/README.md

 # CG-DIVA v1.0
-Continuous Glucose Deviation Interval and Variability Analysis (CG-DIVA) as described in the following article (pdf in the Folder CG_DIVA)
+Continuous Glucose Deviation Interval and Variability Analysis (CG-DIVA) as described in the following article (see pdf in the folder)

 XXX

+Should you decide to use this software in a publication we would appreciate if the above reference would be cited.

+---

 ## Python
 ### Installation